 ABQ RIDE notified of federal approval to commence “Project Development Phase”

-Albuquerque’s Transit Department/ABQ RIDE has received word from the Federal Transit Administration that the city has been authorized to move to the Project Development phase for Bus Rapid Transit (BRT) along Central Avenue.
-This is an early and critical step in the process of getting BRT to Albuquerque, and it opens up the prospect for millions of dollars in federal matching funds for the project.
-Bus Rapid Transit has a proven record in cities around the world for significantly improving public transportation, creating opportunities for economic growth and spurring transit oriented development.
-When compared to light rail systems, Bus Rapid Transit accomplishes many of the same goals but can be built for pennies on the dollar in comparison.
+Albuquerque’s Transit Department/ABQ RIDE has received word from the Federal Transit Administration that the city has been authorized to move to the Project Development phase for Albuquerque Rapid Transit (ART) along Central Avenue.
+This is an early and critical step in the process of getting rapid transit system to Albuquerque and it opens up the prospect for millions of dollars in federal matching funds for the project.
+Systems like Albuquerque Rapid Transit have a proven record in cities around the world for significantly improving public transportation, creating opportunities for economic growth and spurring transit oriented development.
+When compared to light rail systems, a rapid transit system like Albuquerque Rapid Transit accomplishes many of the same goals but can be built for pennies on the dollar in comparison.

 The Project Development phase will include:

 - Conceptual Engineering